Data augmentation instead of explicit regularization: Explicit and implicit regularization

+The PhD thesis by Behnam Neyshabur \cite{neyshabur2017thesis} was devoted to the study of implicit regularization in deep learning.
+For instance, Neyshabur showed that common optimization methods for deep learning, such as stochastic gradient descent (SGD), introduce an inductive bias that lead to better generalization.
+That is, SGD \textit{implicitly} regularizes the learning process.
+However, the notion and definition of implicit regularization is only vaguely implied in Neyshabur's PhD thesis and related works, as the generalization improvement provided by techniques that are not \textit{typically} considered as regularization, such as SGD.
+By extension, explicit regularization would refer to those other techniques: ``we are not including any explicit regularization, neither as an explicit penalty term nor by modifying optimization through, e.g., drop-outs, weight decay, or with one-pass stochastic methods'' \cite{neyshabur2017thesis}.

+In \cite{poggio2017theory3}, it can be interpreted that implicit regularization refers to techniques that lead to minimization of the parameter norm without explicitly optimizing for it.
+By extension, explicit regularization would refer to classical penalties on the parameter norm, such as weight decay.
+It is therefore unclear whether other methods such as dropout should be considered explicit or implicit regularization according to \cite{poggio2017theory3}.

-\citet{zhang2016} raised the thought-provoking idea that ``explicit regularization may improve generalization performance, but is neither necessary nor by itself sufficient for controlling generalization error.''
-The authors came to this conclusion from the observation that turning off the explicit regularizers of a model does not prevent the model from generalizing reasonably well.
-This contrasts with traditional machine learning involving convex optimization, where regularization is necessary to avoid overfitting and generalize \citep{vapnik1971vc}.
-Such observation led the authors to suggest ``rethinking generalization'' in order to understand deep learning.
+\citet{zhang2016understandingdl} raised the thought-provoking idea that ``explicit regularization may improve generalization performance, but is neither necessary nor by itself sufficient for controlling generalization error.''
+The authors came to this conclusion from the observation that turning off the ``explicit regularizers'' of a model does not prevent the model from generalizing reasonably well.
+In their experiments, the explicit regularization techniques they turned off were, specifically, weight decay, dropout and data augmentation.
+In this case, it seems that \citet{zhang2016understandingdl} made a distinction based on the mere intention of the practitioner.
+Under that logic, because data augmentation has to be designed and applied \textit{explicitly}, it would be explicit regularization.